hapax/hapax.github.io/assets/psychology-time.md

 (Here, I am ignoring the issue of global hyperbolicity, but it is not really relevant since the same issues arises near a star.)

-One suspects that, in asking these questions about the infaller, language has gone on holiday (Wittgenstein).
+One suspects that, in asking these questions about the person falling into a black hole, language has gone on holiday (Wittgenstein).
 But the presentist can simply assert that the slice exists, and leave the problem of selecting the correct $\Sigma$ to the axiom of choice, or God, or some comparable higher power.
 What can we say then?

-#### The reality of change
+#### Demiurges and the reality of change

-I think
-But what does it change with?
-Perhaps there is some "universal proper time" $\lambda$, labelling the current slice $\Sigma(\lambda)$.
-How quickly does it change?
-I suppose 1 unit of $\lambda$ per unit of $\lambda$, just as we seem to go forward in time 1 second per second.
-But clearly, this answer is just a tautology about our coordinates!
-If presentism is correct, we can only say that the *things change* but there is no non-tautological way of saying how quickly.
+A subtler problem is *change*.
+Presentism claims that *what is real*, i.e. the present slice
+$\Sigma$, is changing.
+But changing with respect to what?
+If I am label or define slices with respect to some type of "universal proper time" $\lambda$ (such as cosmological time), the answer seems to be: with respect to $\lambda$, at a rate of 1 unit of
+$\lambda$ per unit of $\lambda$.
+As people often joke, we are moving into the future at 1 second per second.

+The answer is of course tautological.
+But it is worse than that for the presentist.
+To see why, let's discretise time into steps $t_n$.
+Presentism suggests that, ontologically, a slice $\Sigma(t_0) =
+\Sigma_0$ is brought into being, then destroyed and replaced by
+$\Sigma_1$.
+We repeat the process with $\Sigma_2$, and so forth.
+How long do these slices exist?
+It seems like there is no way to measure this, since $t_n$ is attached to the slices themselves.
+But to ask what exists "now" presupposes some sort of time in our creation and destruction process!

+We have the following infinite regress problem.
+Suppose a demiurge $D_1$ is running this "program" of creating and destroying the slices $\Sigma_n$.
+To even ask which slice is currently loaded, the demiurge needs to have a time (once again discrete for simplicity) $t^{(1)}_n$, explaining which slice exists.
+But then we need *another* demiurge $D_2$, with time $t^{(2)}_n$, to program the slices for the demiurge $D_1$.
+And so on.
+I think this a bad regress since no demiurge explains what "present" actually means.
+Perhaps, like the choice of spacelike slices, the presentist can appeal to God as a sort of limit of demiurges.

+## Personhood and causation

 ## References